 Nursing applications are generally reviewed within 48 hours of receipt.
-The nurse recruiter then phones the applicant to discuss area of interest, experience, shift availability and potentially schedule an initial interview.
+The clinical talent acquisition representative then phones the applicant to discuss area of interest, experience, shift availability and potentially schedule an initial interview.
 Follow up interviews may be required in addition to verifying education, employment and calling professional references.
-This information is reported back to the hiring manager who will then advise the nurse recruiter if an offer of employment will be extended.
+This information is reported back to the hiring manager who will then advise the clinical talent acquisition representative if an offer of employment will be extended.

 New graduate RNs are encouraged to apply to Nationwide Children's.
 Most units are able to consider new graduates for open positions.
 If you graduate in the Spring (May/June) you are encouraged to apply in February as this is a high volume hiring time.
 Graduates for other quarters should apply approximately two months prior to graduation.
 All new graduates will be asked to bring a recent transcript to their interview in addition to two signed clinical instructor recommendations on their school letterhead.
 One recommendation must be from their pediatric clinical instructor and the second recommendation must be from an instructor in a hospital clinical setting.